GitMje/gitmje.github.io/_posts/2018-10-15-azure-automation-auth.md

  - automation
 ---

 There's three ways to control permissions within Azure Automation.
 I learned about this from the [Microsoft Azure Essentials Azure Automation](https://www.amazon.com/dp/B00WL2734G/ref=cm_sw_em_r_mt_dp_U_3neGCb14CRJ6G) book.
-It is a free Kindle book from Microsoft Press and is a easy read.
+It is a free Kindle book from Microsoft Press and is an easy read.

 1. Certificates;
 2. Set the "Create Run As Account" to yes when creating the Azure Automation resource; or